 What is a Special Enrollment Period?

-A Special Enrollment Period (SEP) is a time outside of the regular open enrollment period when you can enroll in or change your health insurance plan.
+A Special Enrollment Period (SEP) is a time outside the regular open enrollment period when you can enroll in or change your health insurance plan.
 This period is typically triggered by a qualifying life event, such as getting married, having a baby, or losing other health coverage.

 How do I know if I qualify for a Special Enrollment Period?